7monaw/ProgrammingSolutions/Guess_the_Data_Structure/README.md

 # Guess the Data Structure #

-***This problem was taken from the Rujia Liu's Present 3: A datastructure contest celebrating the 100th anniversary of Tsinghua University, written by Rujia Liu***
+***This problem was taken from the Rujia Liu's Present 3: A datastructure contest celebrating the 100th anniversary of Tsinghua University.
+It was written by Rujia Liu***

 <p align="justify">
 There is a bag-like data structure, supporting two operations: